Flameis/CS362-Team3/project-docs/Beaver_Botanica.md

 * How to troubleshoot common system issues.

 ### Developer Documentation
-We plan to include developer documentation so future developers can maintain and expand the website.
+We plan to include developer documentation so that future developers can maintain and expand the website.
 This includes a Developer Guide, which will include:
-* API Documentation - expected inputs/outputs, and authentication details.
+* API Documentation - expected inputs/outputs and authentication details.
 * Example API calls and responses.
 * Project architecture overview.
 * Code structure and key files/modules.